quickapps/docs/en/developers/blocks-api.rst

             ]
         ]);

+NOTE
+    In other to keep things dry we placed all HTML code in separated view-element.

 Block Rendering
 ~~~~~~~~~~~~~~~

 Now the final and most important step is the block rendering process, this is the
 part when a block object is "converted" into HTML code to be presented to users in
-any view.
+some view.
 A block object can be rendered at any time within a view by using the the
 ``View::render()`` method, for instance:

 .. code:: php